cdzombak/dotfiles/README.md

 ## Repo Contents

-This repository contains configuration files that help implement my preferred ~~OS X~~ (fine, macOS) setup.
+This repository contains configuration files that help implement my preferred macOS setup.
 It includes my current [Hammerspoon](http://www.hammerspoon.org) configuration.

 There is also a `server` build target, which will install a minimal configuration on *nix servers, principally containing a stripped-down bash configuration, essential Git configuration, and a `.screenrc`.